|Pvt. Lester C. Cale

 Ohio.
 He was the son of Alfred E. Cale &

 Lester became a member of the 192nd Tank Battalion as its members prepared for duty in the Philippine Islands.
-It is known that he was from the Cleveland, Ohio area and worked for a railroad.
-After being inducted into the Army on March 28, 1941, Lester became a member of the 753rd Tank Battalion in 1941.
-He trained with the battalion at Fort Knox and in the late summer went to Camp Polk, Louisiana when the battalion was sent there.
+It is known that he was from the Cleveland, Ohio, area and worked for a railroad.
+After being inducted into the Army on March 28, 1941, Lester became a member of the 753rd Tank Battalion in 1941 at Camp Polk, Louisiana, after basic training.

 It appears that the reason the 753rd had been sent